VidyashreeTarikereUgent/todoApp-demoPaper/content/interoperabilityInSolid.md

 This gives users the freedom to choose where and how they store their data, without application developers needing to be aware of this heterogeneity across Pods.

-In RDF, ontologies are used to give semantics to the data.
+<del class="comment" data-author="RV">In RDF, ontologies are used to give semantics to the data. </del>
+<span class="comment" data-author="RV">That is known already by the target audience.</span>
-One way to achieve interoperability for Solid applications is to follow the same ontology, as this will give the same structure to the application data.
+<del class="comment" data-author="RV">One way to achieve interoperability for Solid applications is to follow the same ontology, as this will give the same structure to the application data.
-Therefore, both our todo apps use the same ontology.
+Therefore, both our to-do apps use the same ontology.</del>

-Both todo apps are query-driven, which means that all reads and writes to and from the pod are done via a query engine.
-This allows the application developer to be agnostic about the precise storage location, as this can be derived automatically by the query engine.
+<span class="comment" data-author="RV">That's a bit too straightforward: of course two apps using the same ontology will have interoperable data models.
+We can perhaps make the more general point here: how strong does the prior agreement need to be?
+Do they need to use exactly the same data model and exactly the same locations?
+Well, we'll look into that second question by keeping the first constant.</span>
+<span class="comment" data-author="RV">In that sense, the title and abstract of the paper might need to be adapted to location-independence.</span>

+Both to-do apps are query-driven, meaning that all read and write operations are expressed using declarative queries on the data level, such that the application developer can be agnostic about the storage location.
+An application-independent query engine then needs to derive the storage location automatically;
-Concretely, we make use of the [Comunica SPARQL query engine](cite:cites taelman2018comunica), as it has been implemented in JavaScript, and can there&emsp;fore run in a user-facing browser application.
+we make use of the [Comunica SPARQL query engine](cite:cites taelman2018comunica).
-Furthermore, Comunica allows users to log in with their WebID, and is able to [traverse over Solid Pods](cite:cites taelman2023evaluation).
+Comunica allows WebID-authenticated fetch operations, and is able to [traverse over Solid Pods](cite:cites taelman2023evaluation).
-For example, [](#select-query) shows a SELECT query that returns all triples from a Pod, independent of the precise storage location.
+For example, [](#select-query) shows a SELECT query that returns all to-do triples from a Pod, independent of the precise storage location.

 <figure id="select-query" class="listing">
-    PREFIX todo: <http://example.org/todolist/> <br /> <br />
+<pre><code>PREFIX todo: <http://example.org/todolist/>

-    SELECT * WHERE { <br />
+SELECT * WHERE {
-    &emsp;  ?id a todo:Task ; <br />
+    ?id a todo:Task ;
-    &emsp; &nbsp;    todo:title ?title ; <br />
+        todo:title ?title ;
-    &emsp; &nbsp;    todo:status ?status ; <br />
+        todo:status ?status ;
-    &emsp; &nbsp;    todo:dateCreated ?dateCreated . <br />
+        todo:dateCreated ?dateCreated .
-    }
-)
+}</code></pre>

 <figcaption markdown="block">
-SPARQL SELECT query which selects all triples matching the predicates in the Pod.
+SPARQL SELECT query which selects <span class="rephrase" data-author="RV">all triples matching the predicates</span> in the Pod.
 </figcaption>
 </figure>

-One of the current limitation of our apps, is that we write data to a fixed location in the pod, rather than being user-defined.
+One of the current limitations of our apps, is that we write data to a fixed location in the pod, rather than being user-defined.
 Like reading data from Pods, writing data to Pods is also abstracted using SPARQL queries.
 More specifically, we make use of SPARQL INSERT and DELETE queries, which can be resolved by Comunica,